quicwg/ops-drafts/draft-ietf-quic-applicability.md

 By default QUIC will try to maximally pack packets to minimize bandwidth consumption and computational costs with one or multiple same data frames.
-If not enough data available to send QUIC may even wait for a short time, trading of latency and bandwidth effeciency.
+If not enough data available to send QUIC may even wait for a short time, trading of latency and bandwidth efficiency.
 This time might either be pre-configured or can the dynamically adjusted based on the observed sending pattern of the application.
-If the apllication requires low latency, with only small chunks of data to send, it may be valuable to indicate to QUIC that all data should be send out immediately.
-Or if a certain sending pattern is know by the application, it might also provide valuabe to QUIC how long it should wait to bundle frame into a packet.
+If the application requires low latency, with only small chunks of data to send, it may be valuable to indicate to QUIC that all data should be send out immediately.
+Or if a certain sending pattern is know by the application, it might also provide valuable guidance to QUIC how long it should wait to bundle frame into a packet.

 ## Prioritization

 Stream prioritization is not exposed to the network, nor to the receiver.
 Prioritization can be realized by the sender and the QUIC transport should provide an interface for applications to prioritize streams {{!QUIC}}.
-Further applications can implement their own prioritization scheme on top of QUIC: an an (application) protocol that run on top of QUIC can define explict messages for signaling priority, such as those defined for HTTP/2; it can define rules that allow an endpoint to determine priority based on context; or it can provide a higher level interface and leave the determination to the
+Further applications can implement their own prioritization scheme on top of QUIC: (an application) protocol that run on top of QUIC can define explicit messages for signaling priority, such as those defined for HTTP/2; it can define rules that allow an endpoint to determine priority based on context; or it can provide a higher level interface and leave the determination to the